 - Rated to work in both extreme heat and extreme cold

-- Easy to install and completely maintenance free
+- Easy to install and completely maintenance-free

 - High cranking amp rating for a dual-purpose battery

-- Most efficient battery of its type
+- The most efficient battery of its type

 - Pretty pricey for a 34M-group model